 Information and guidance on how to apply for a test.

 In the event of a positive test, a contact tracer will contact the person tested to help identify potential contacts.
-A second contact tracer will then get in touch with those contacts and advise them to self-isolate for 14 days.
+A second contact tracer will then get in touch with those contacts and advise them to self-isolate.
 These people will only be required to take a test if they develop symptoms.

 A contact is defined as someone who has had close contact during this period, specifically:

 - within 1 metre of the person who has tested positive and has been coughed on, had a face-to-face conversation, had skin-to-skin physical contact, or been in other forms of contact within 1 metre for one minute or longer;

 - within 2 metres of the person testing positive for more than fifteen minutes;

 - have travelled in a vehicle with the person who has tested positive. or seated near in public transport